-Traditionally the besom broom has been and sometimes is continued to be used within wiccan weddings where the couple jumps over the broom during the ceremony.
+Traditionally besom brooms have been and sometimes is continued to be used within wiccan weddings where the couple jumps over the broom during the ceremony.
 This represents the couple “crossing the threshhold” into homes to begin their new union together.
 This broom jumping also represents fertility and domestic harmony and longetivity.
 Should the marriage not work or end in a divorce jumping over the broom backwards will break and end this symbolism between the couple.

 The image of witches flying around on broomsticks casting vengeful spells is believed to have come from old fertility rites associated with nature and agricultural.
 As part of the seasonal Spring rites to aid the growth of newly planted crops, women from local villages would gather around fields with their besoms.
 Placed between their legs as they circled the field, much like riding on a hobby horse, the idea was the higher they leapt, the higher the crop would grow.
 This soon turned into the idea of woman flying on a broom over their fields to ensure that their crops would be healthy and continue to grow.